This is the Most Common Question and Comment:

 Test failure usually says less about test difficulty and more about lack of preparation for the test.

 Applicants who spend at least 10 hours preparing for the test have a good passing rate.
-With less than 10 hours of preparation the failure rate is around 30 percent.
+With less than 10 hours of preparation the failure rate is 30 percent or more.

-As a rule of thumb, you should use half of your preparation time studying the handbook, the other half taking online practice tests.
-Practice tests show you if you are ready or not.
+As a rule of thumb, you should study the handbook or manual for about half of your time and take online practice tests for the other half.
+Your results on the practice tests will tell you if you are ready or not.

 Remember, the real DMV test is easy if you just prepare and believe in yourself.